 Power for a BMW X1

 For the time being, there are two turbo-petrol and two turbo-diesel engines to choose from in the range.
 The entry-level 18i features a 1.5-litre, three-cylinder engine with 140 horsepower, while the likely best-selling 20i boasts 192 horsepower from its 2.0-litre powerplant and is capable of the 0 to 62mph benchmark in just 7.4 seconds.
-However, neither of the petrols are available with BMW’s xDrive four-wheel drive system.
+Only the latter is available with BMW’s xDrive four-wheel drive system.